ccmucdenver/ccm-docs/docs/TermsandConditions.md

 We use redundant storage technologies.
 Data migration may be required to mitigate a localized hardware failure and for upgrades.
 But we may not be able to migrate very large files or directories timely and such files are more likely be lost.

-By default, files and directories, including your home directory, are created such that all other users have read permissions.
-This is Linux default to encourage collaboration.
-If you want to keep a file or directory private from users other than system administrators, you need to manually change the permissions for that file or directory.
- To do so type the command below:

-    chmod og-rwx file_or_directory_name

 For more information on storage, see the [Clusters Guide](../clusters_guide/#file-storage).